themiszamani/B2SAFE-B2STAGE-Training/07c-Working-with-PIDs_B2HANDLE.md

 print('Server ' + cred.get_server_URL())
 ```

-- Create an instance of the client by oassing your credentials:
+- Create an instance of the client by passing your credentials:
 ```py
 ec = EUDATHandleClient.instantiate_with_credentials(cred)
 ```